-"Investment Adviser" means Downing LLP or such other entity as is appointed by the ACD to act as the investment adviser of a Sub-fund from time to time.
+"Investment Adviser" means Downing LLP or such other entity as is appointed by the Investment Manager to act as the investment adviser of a Sub-fund from time to time.

-"Investment Manager" means the ACD and/or such other entity as is appointed to act as the investment manager of the Company from time to time.
+"Investment Manager" means Amber River Investment Solutions LLP and/or such other entity as is appointed to act as the investment manager of the Company from time to time.